 Seafair Started as One Man’s Idea

-Forty years ago, the idea for Seafair was the brainchild of a Rockport man, Bill Christian.
+Over forty years ago, the idea for Seafair was the brainchild of a Rockport man, Bill Christian.
 He believed the area needed a celebration in the fall to fill the lull between the summer visitors and the arrival of winter tourists.

 Though the event has grown since its creation, it remains very much the same as Christian envisioned it: a parade, arts and crafts, bands, water entertainment and a gumbo cook-off were part of the very first Seafair.
 Today they all remain major attractions.